chrisliang12/SurfSotreWithRaft/README.md

     ```shell
     > go run cmd/SurfstoreClientExec/main.go -d -f ./example_config.txt ./dataA 1024
     ```
-    After running you should see an `index.txt` file appears in the dataA folder.
-This is a file which records the local meta data in the directory.
+    After running you should see an `index.txt` file appear in the dataA folder.
+This is a file that records the local metadata.
 <p align="center">
 <img src="img/dataA.png" width="600">
 <img src="img/indextxt.png" width="600">